Austin Location

 Austin Criminal Defense Lawyer

 Receiving a citation for drug paraphernalia in Texas can have serious long-term consequences, even if it seems minor.
-At the Law Office of David D. White, PLLC: Austin Criminal Lawyer, an experienced Austin drug crimes lawyer, we specialize in defending drug-related charges and have successfully handled many similar cases.
+At the Law Office of David D. White, PLLC, an experienced Austin drug crimes lawyer, we specialize in defending drug-related charges and have successfully handled many similar cases.
 Our legal team will evaluate your case, explain your options, and build a solid defense to protect your rights.
 Don’t handle these charges alone—reach out today at 512-369-3737 for a free consultation to see how we can assist you.

 Fill out the form below or call us at 512-369-3737.
 You will receive an answer within 24 hours